conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H017">#KB-H017</a>: "PDB FILES NOT ALLOWED"**

-Because of the big size of the [PDB](https://github.com/Microsoft/microsoft-pdb) files (Program Databse, a debug information format) and the issues using them changing the original folders, the PDB files are not allowed to be packaged.
+Because of the big size of the [PDB](https://github.com/Microsoft/microsoft-pdb) files (Program Database, a debug information format) and the issues using them changing the original folders, the PDB files are not allowed to be packaged.

 See also: [Why PDB files are not allowed?](faqs.md#why-pdb-files-are-not-allowed).